SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Heightened Privileges Browsers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This workflow on this method is very similar to Proxy Injection but the main
+This workflow in this method is very similar to Proxy Injection but the main
 difference is that the browsers are launched in a special mode called *Heightened
 Privileges*, which allows websites to do things that are not commonly permitted
 (as doing XSS_, or filling file upload inputs and pretty useful stuff for